defold/doc/docs/en/manuals/editor.md

 When the Editor opens a project, it will start a web server on a random port.
 The server may be used to interact with the editor from other applications.
 The port is written to the `.internal/editor.port` file.

+The server provides an OpenAPI specification at `http://localhost:$(cat .internal/editor.port)/openapi.json`.
+This is a useful minimal starting point for agentic workflows.

 Additionally, the editor executable has a command line option `--port` (or `-p`), which allows specifying the port during launch, e.g.::
 ```shell
 # Windows